 So, before talking about the best activities around Lake Brienz, here are a few tips.

 Lake Brienz is in the region of Bernese Oberland, in the German-speaking part of Switzerland.
-It is about an hour away by train or car from Lucerne and flanked by Brienz on the northern shores, as well as Interlaken on the southern shores.
+It is about an hour away by train or car from Lucerne and flanked by Brienz on the northern shores and Interlaken on the southern shores.